 The Zvi Grunberg Resident Fellowship term is 39 weeks, from mid-September 2017 through May 2018, with a stipend of $20,000 plus benefits.
 This is a full-time temporary position, 35 hours per week, for a maximum of 39 weeks.
 Includes paid: five days vacation, four standard holidays (Thanksgiving, Christmas, New Year’s Day, Memorial Day) and four floating holidays, four sick days, and one personal day.
 The fellow is eligible to participate in group life, health, and dental insurance plans.
 He/she is expected to spend his/her fellowship period in residence at the Bruce Museum.

 Consideration will be given to M.A. or Ph.D. students or recent graduates in art history or a related field.
 Postdoctoral candidates must have completed their degree within the last three years.
 In all cases, the most competitive candidates will have expressed interest in a museum career.

 The following items are to be included in the application (incomplete applications cannot be considered).

-1. A personal statement indicating how this internship fits in with your preparation, experience, and goals.
-Essay should not exceed 500 words, or two double-space typed pages.
+- A cover letter explaining the applicant’s interest in the fellowship and his/her status in their M.A./Ph.D. program.
+The letter should include a personal statement indicating how this fellowship fits with your degree/career preparation, experience, and goals.
+Essay should not exceed 500 words, or two double-spaced typed pages.

-2. A resume or curriculum vitae with phone and email contacts listed.
+- Complete curriculum vitae of education, employment, honors, awards, and publications with phone and email contacts listed.

-The Intern Selection Committee of the Education Committee will review applications.
+A Selection Committee consisting of staff members, trustees, and committee members will review applications.
 A small group of applicants will be invited for final interviews.
-All applicants will be notified of the Committee's decision by Memorial Day weekend.

 DEADLINE FOR APPLICATIONS: